 On May 31, 2022, we approved a plan to reduce our workforce by terminating 20 employees to streamline operations and reduce costs, or the Restructuring.
 The Restructuring was completed on June 3, 2022.
 The decision followed our announcement on May 24, 2022 of the receipt of the CRL for our new drug application for VP-102.
 As a result, we incurred a one-time charge totaling approximately \$0.5 million in connection with one-time employee termination costs.
-The three month period ending June 30, 2022 reflected \$0.1 million in general and administrative expenses and \$0.4 million in research and development expenses for the restructuring costs.
-This charge was substantially paid out by June 30, 2022 with the remainder to be paid through August 31, 2022.
+Each of the three and nine month periods ending

+September 30, 2022 reflected \$0.1 million in general and administrative expenses and \$0.4 million in research and development expenses for the restructuring costs.
+This charge was substantially paid out by June 30, 2022 with the remainder paid through August 31, 2022.

-On July 5, 2022, we closed a follow-on public offering in which we sold 12,000,000 shares of common stock at a public offering price of \$2.10 per share.
-On July 8, 2022 we sold an additional 1,575,000 shares of common stock, pursuant to the partial exercise of the underwriter's over-allotment option, resulting in total net proceeds of \$26.8 million after deducting underwriting discounts, commissions and offering expenses.
-We believe our existing cash, cash equivalents and marketable securities as of June 30, 2022 plus proceeds from the July 2022 public offering of \$26.8 million and the paydown of the debt will be sufficient to support our planned operations into the third quarter of 2023.
+In July, 2022, we closed a follow-on public offering in which we sold 13,575,000 shares of common stock at a public offering price of \$2.10 per share, resulting in total net proceeds of \$26.9 million after deducting underwriting discounts, commissions and offering expenses.
+We believe our existing cash, cash equivalents and marketable securities as of September 30, 2022 will be sufficient to support our planned operations into the third quarter of 2023.

 Since inception, we have incurred significant operating losses.
-For the six months ended June 30, 2022 and 2021, our net loss was \$18.6 million and \$12.7 million, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$157.6 million.
+For the nine months ended September 30, 2022 and 2021, our net loss was \$18.6 million and \$25.5 million, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$157.5 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- initiate clinical trials evaluating VP-102 for the treatment of external genital warts; - continue our ongoing clinical programs including evaluating VP-102 for the treatment of common warts and LTX-315 for the treatment of BCC, as well as initiate and complete additional clinical trials, as needed; - initiate clinical trials evaluating VP-103 for the treatment of plantar warts, and LTX-315 for the treatment of dermatological oncology indications; - pursue regulatory approvals for VP-102 for the treatment of molluscum, and eventually for the treatment of external genital warts, common warts or any other indications we may pursue for VP-102, as well as for VP-103 or LTX-315; - seek to discover and develop additional product candidates; - ultimately, establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval, including VP-102, VP-103 and LTX-315; - seek to in-license or acquire additional product candidates for other dermatological conditions; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.
+- initiate clinical trials evaluating VP-102 for the treatment of external genital warts; - continue our ongoing clinical programs including evaluating VP-102 for the treatment of common warts and VP-LTX-315 for the treatment of BCC, as well as initiate and complete additional clinical trials, as needed; - initiate clinical trials evaluating VP-103 for the treatment of plantar warts, and VP-LTX-315 for the treatment of dermatological oncology indications; - pursue regulatory approvals for VP-102 for the treatment of molluscum, and eventually for the treatment of external genital warts, common warts or any other indications we may pursue for VP-102, as well as for VP-103 or VP-LTX-315; - seek to discover and develop additional product candidates; - ultimately, establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval, including VP-102, VP-103 and VP-LTX-315; - seek to in-license or acquire additional product candidates for other dermatological conditions; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - hire additional commercial, clinical, manufacturing and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.